robmeijer/im-wp-plugin-skeleton/README.md

 When starting fresh with a new plugin, you first need to delete the existing `.git` directory, and initialise a new repository using `git init`.

 #### Composer
-In order to update your local dependencies, you need to run `composer update`.
-This will update your `composer.lock` file which also needs to be committed.
+In order to install your local dependencies, you need to run `composer install -o`.
+This will update your `composer.lock` file with the installed dependencies, as well as optimise the autoloader.
+Make sure that the `composer.lock` file is committed.

 #### Actions
-The actions are dedicated classes that should be triggered for your WP hooks.
+The actions are dedicated classes that should be triggered for your WP action hooks.
 These should be located in `/src/Action` with the namespace `IM\Fabric\Plugin\<Service>\Action` e.g. `IM\Fabric\Plugin\Subscriptions\Action`.
-The action classes should be added to the container in your Plugin class, and also resolved out of the container, to make use of dependency injection.
+Each action should extend `IM\Fabric\Package\WordPress\Action`, which requires a public method called `action()`.
+The action classes should be added to the container in your Plugin class, and also be resolved out of the container, to make use of dependency injection.

 #### Filters
 The filters are almost identical to the actions, and are dedicated classes that should be triggered for your WP hooks that support filters.
 These should be located in `/src/Filter` with the namespace `IM\Fabric\Plugin\<Service>\Filter` e.g. `IM\Fabric\Plugin\Subscriptions\Filter`.